 We start off by gathering the ingredients for the marination - yogurt, white vinegar (can be substituted for lemon juice too!), egg, gram flour and a small selection of spices (all listed in the recipe card).
 Whisk or grind those together and set aside.

 Grab a chicken.
 No skin for this recipe!
-Something that weighs within the region of 800g is good for this recipe, but if you get something larger or smaller don’t worry too much about it – just increase or decrease the spice amounts by a bit.
-You’ll want to slice a few deep cuts onto the breast and leg of the chicken, to help allow the marination to really get into the meat.
-Sometimes the butcher can do this for you if you ask them.
+Something that weighs within the region of 800g is good for this recipe, but if you get something larger or smaller don't worry too much about it - just increase or decrease the spice amounts by a bit.
+You'll want to slice a few deep cuts onto the breast and leg of the chicken, to help allow the marination to really get into the meat.
+Sometimes the butcher can do this for you if you ask them nicely 😉.

 Place the chicken into a bowl and use your hands to rub on the marination.
 Really get into all the cuts and all around everything.
-There’s plenty of marination for it to be spread around liberally.
-Once you’ve got everything on the chicken, cover it and place it in the fridge, ideally overnight, but a few hours is OK too.
-I really don’t recommend skipping the marination time – I’ve done this before and honestly there is a marked difference in how flavoursome things are.
-Chicken is inherently quite bland and doesn’t take much time to cook, therefore to allow the flavours to really get into the chicken meat, the marination time is really important.
+There's plenty of marinade for it to be spread around liberally.
+Once you've got everything on the chicken, cover it and place it in the fridge, ideally overnight, but a few hours is OK too.
+I really don't recommend skipping the marination time - I've done this before and honestly there is a marked difference in how flavoursome things are.
+Chicken is inherently quite bland and doesn't take much time to cook, therefore to allow the flavours to really get into the chicken meat, the marination time is really important.

 When you're ready to start cooking, we'll be starting off by steaming the chicken.

-Grab a pot that’s wide enough to hold the chicken with extra room.
-The way I did this was I cut up some potatoes to place at the bottom of the pot and gently put the chicken on top of it, careful to ensure the chicken didn’t touch the bottom of the pot.
+Grab a pot that's wide enough to hold the chicken with extra room.
+The way I did this was I cut up some potatoes to place at the bottom of the pot and gently put the chicken on top of it, careful to ensure the chicken didn't touch the bottom of the pot.
 You can use carrots or onions for this, or any kind of trivet, even foil bunched into balls.
-Alternately, a steamer basket is a very sensible solution too 🙂 Anything that allows the chicken to be suspended from the bottom of the pot.
-Add in about a half a cup of water to the pot, bring to a boil, then cover with a tightly fitted lid and bring the heat down to low.
-Allow this to steam for about 25 minutes.
+Alternately, a steamer basket is a very sensible solution too 😏.
+Anything that allows the chicken to be suspended from the bottom of the pot.

 At this point, you can set aside the chicken until it is almost time to serve it.
 This makes Lahori Chargha a really good 'prep in advance' sort of dish - you just need to fry it before serving.